lostintangent/conduit-release/README.md

 # 🤔 What is Conduit?

 Conduit is a "workspace manager" for parallelizing coding tasks with agents, across both local and cloud compute.
 It allows you to design bespoke development workflows, which are organized as arbitrarily-flexible tabs of terminals, editors, and browsers.
-Because of its focus on customization, built around a core set of primitives, I jokingly refer to it as a "DIY-DE" 🤦
+Because CLIs and coding agents are getting increasingly powerful, these basic primitives may actually be all that many develoeprs need? 🤔

 To give a better sense of what this means, let's take a look at what Conduit can do...